 - Case Management

 - Home-Delivered Meals

-Contact Our Resources and Referrals Navigator
+Contact Our Resource and Housing Navigator

 Openhouse offers guidance to those seeking affordable housing in San Francisco.
 Our primary housing service is our Housing Workshop, an hour-long presentation that provides an introduction to searching for housing, including overview of housing availability and eligibility requirements, exploration of strategies, and sharing of helpful resources, all in an LGBTQ-affirming environment!
 What makes our housing assistance unique is that community members may meet with our compassionate staff one-on-one after attending our workshop to create a personal housing search plan.

 Current Housing Opportunities List (click on each of the links below to see places that are taking applications for lottery or waitlist)

 Affordable housing refers to housing that is designated as “below market rate.”
 The federal government, the city of San Francisco and various non-profit housing organizations underwrite the development and leasing of affordable housing throughout SF.
 As a tenant, you will pay a reduced monthly rent based on your income.